Registration of a trade representation office with the BCCI

 According to the Commerce Act every company may open a branch outside the residential area where its seat is located.
 The opening of a branch is carried out through its registration in the Commercial Register.
 Most often, companies take action to register a branch not so much for reasons of a legal nature, but rather for organizational and economic reasons – following from the specific features of the branch as a legal form for carrying out business activity.

-Not only companies may open their branches – other merchants and legal entities (Sole Proprietors, cooperatives,… Read the article
+Not only companies may open their branches – other merchants and legal entities are also entitled to do so (e.g… Read the article

 Registration for carrying out employment mediation activity